bottenderjs/bottenderjs.github.io/content/docs/Guides-Deployment.md

 - [Now](https://zeit.co/now)
 - [Heroku](https://www.heroku.com/home)

 Note that these services have limited free dynos.
-If your bots need to be up 24/7, you should use upgrade plans or other services.
+If your bots need to be up 24/7, you should consider paid plans or other services.

 ## Now

-You can set vars in bottender.config as enviroment vars and secrets.
+You can set vars in bottender.config as environment vars and secrets.

 ### Secrets